Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-Examiner HO, ANDY works in Art Unit 2194 and has examined 1,415 patent applications in our dataset.
-With an allowance rate of 91.4%, this examiner allows applications at a higher rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 25 months.
+Examiner HO, ANDY works in Art Unit 2194 and has examined 1,400 patent applications in our dataset.
+With an allowance rate of 90.8%, this examiner has an above-average tendency to allow applications.
+Applications typically reach final disposition in approximately 28 months.

-Examiner HO, ANDY's allowance rate of 91.4% places them in the 75% percentile among all USPTO examiners.
-This examiner is more likely to allow applications than most examiners at the USPTO.
+Examiner HO, ANDY's allowance rate of 90.8% places them in the 75% percentile among all USPTO examiners.
+This examiner has an above-average tendency to allow applications.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: